2enology/my-projects-overview/README.md

 <img align="right" width="300px" src="https://github.com/z3nology/My-Projects-Overview/assets/29924624/f50e174d-bd53-44c6-927a-6979eb051b91">

  - The Mint?
     - Whitelist mint will run for 24 hours and mint cost will be 1000 FLR.
 1000 out of 2500 NFTs will be available during whitelist.
-After 24 hours, public mint will be open for all - Mint cost 1500.
+After 24 hours, the public mint will be open for all - Mint costs 1500.
  - What is Cute to Insane?
     - Cute to Insane is the NFT on the Flare network.
 We aim to introduce two collections; the project aims to provide NFTs to the holders and give benefits for holding.
  - What are the utilities of our NFTs?